JohnnyFee/johnnyfee.github.io/source/_posts/2019-06-12-google-search-skills.md

 ![guest post multi search operator](../resources/images/guest-post-multi-search-operator.jpg)

-SIDENOTE.

-Did you notice I’m using the pipe (“|”) operator instead of “
+> SIDENOTE.
+Did you notice I’m using the pipe (“|”) operator instead of “ OR” this time?

-OR

-” this time?
 Remember, it does the same thing. 🙂

 You can even search for multiple footprints AND multiple keywords.